TheStoicWeekly/TheStoicWeekly.github.io/_posts/2023-12-25-a-no-brainer's-guide-to-stoicism.md

 ---
 layout: post
-title: "A No Brainer's Guide to Stoicism"
+title: "A No Brainer's Guide to Stoicism: Life's a Trip Dude, Chill."
 categories: intro
 author:
 - Jas
 meta: "Springfield"
 comments: true
 ---
-## Life's a Trip Dude, Chill.

 Life, man.
 It's like a rollercoaster on steroids, hurtling you between epic highs and stomach-churning lows.
 One minute you're on top of the world, the next you're drenched in the rain.
 It's enough to make anyone want to curl up under a pile of samosas and call it quits.